 The conduct of visitors in the residence halls, whether they are friends or family members of a student, is the responsibility of the resident student with whom they are visiting.
 Please remember the following:

-- All visitors must be escorted in and out of the residence hall by their host and carry their guest pass with them at all times.
+▪ All visitors must be escorted by their host and carry their guest pass with them at all times.

-- Non-residents are not allowed to enter a residence hall until the student he or she is visiting is present to escort the visitor into the hall.
+▪ Non-residents are not allowed to enter a residence hall until the student they are visiting is present to escort the visitor into the hall.

-- Students are permitted to sign-in no more than three visitors at any time, unless prior approval has been obtained from the Director of Residence Life.
+▪ Students are permitted to sign-in no more than three visitors at any time, unless prior approval has been obtained from the Director of Residence Life and/or the Assistant Director of Residence Life.

-- Wheelock College allows visitors to stay in residence halls for no more than three consecutive days and nights in any ten-day period.
+▪ Wheelock College allows outside visitors (including commuter students) to stay in residence halls for no more than three (3) consecutive days and nights in any ten-day period.
 After staying in any Wheelock College residence hall for the maximum amount of allowable time, a visitor is not allowed to stay overnight as a visitor of any Wheelock College resident student.
 If a student wishes to have an overnight visitor for more than three consecutive nights, he or she must obtain prior approval from their Resident Director.
 Extended stays by visitors will be granted only on a limited basis at the College's sole discretion after evaluating the specific circumstances of each request.

 The visitor must also leave a current picture ID with the guard at the Public Safety Desk when they pick up a guest pass.
-Acceptable identification cards include: a valid state driver's license, a valid state ID, a valid military ID, or a valid college or university ID.
-Passports, credit cards, bank cards, vendor cards (e.g., BJs, Lowe's, and Home Depot), membership cards, work ID or union cards, and business cards will not be accepted.
-If the visitor does not have any form of acceptable identification, he or she will not be permitted to enter the residence halls.
+Acceptable identification cards include: a valid state driver's license, a valid state ID, a valid military ID, a valid college or university ID, or a Passport.
+A copy of the guest's Passport must be made by a professional Residence Life staff member.
+The copy will stay with Public Safety and the Passport will be immediately returned to the guest who wishes to be signed in.
+Credit cards, bank cards, vendor cards (e.g., BJs, Lowe's, and Home Depot), membership cards, work ID or union cards, and business cards will not be accepted.
+If the visitor does not have any form of acceptable identification, they will not be permitted to enter the residence halls.

 Students must obey the Visitors and Sign-In Policy.
 Failure to obey this Policy is a violation of the Student Code of Conduct.
 Violators may immediately lose visitation privileges pending further action.
 Resident Directors enforce the Student Code of Conduct; therefore, they may unilaterally issue sanctions.
 Resident Assistants and Public Safety officers may also enforce sanctions imposed by the Resident Director or the Conduct Board.
 Among other sanctions, the College reserves the right to ban individuals from College property and events.